 By the early 1980s, a squatter camp had been set up around the settlement and in 1985 violent clashes between supporters of Inkatha and the United Democratic Front caused heavy damage to Phoenix Settlement’s buildings, and the community was largely abandoned until February 2000, when then-President Thabo Mbeki formally committed to its reopening and restoration.

 The establishment of this route is part of the process towards preserving national identity and reconstructing the memory of the liberation struggle for current and future generations.
 The Gandhi Settlement is only one piece of the puzzle.
-Click here to read about some of the other sites that form part of Heritage Route.
+Durban has its own Liberation Heritage Route, which celebrates sites and icons of our struggle for freedom and democracy in Durban.

 Photo courtesy of www.mylifeasgandhi.com